sillygoose/mme-record/README.md

 ```
 If you don't want **Record** to run automatically, disable the service and reboot, you can always use the start and stop commands from a terminal to control if **Record** runs in the background.

-Other commands for controlling the new service are:
+All the commands for controlling the MME-Record service are:
 ```
 sudo systemctl enable mme-record.service sudo systemctl disable mme-record.service